weaversam8/Underline_Bootstrap/README.md

 Keep track of development and community news.

 - Follow [@getbootstrap on Twitter](https://twitter.com/getbootstrap).
-- Read and subscribe to [The Official Bootstrap Blog](http://blog.getbootstrap.com).
+- Read and subscribe to [The Official Underline_Bootstrap Blog](http://blog.getbootstrap.com).
 - Chat with fellow Bootstrappers in IRC.
 On the `irc.freenode.net` server, in the `##bootstrap` channel.
 - Implementation help may be found at Stack Overflow (tagged [`twitter-bootstrap-3`](http://stackoverflow.com/questions/tagged/twitter-bootstrap-3)).
-- Developers should use the keyword `bootstrap` on packages which modify or add to the functionality of Bootstrap when distributing through [npm](https://www.npmjs.com/browse/keyword/bootstrap) or similar delivery mechanisms for maximum discoverability.
+- Developers should use the keyword `bootstrap` on packages which modify or add to the functionality of Underline_Bootstrap when distributing through [npm](https://www.npmjs.com/browse/keyword/bootstrap) or similar delivery mechanisms for maximum discoverability.

 ## Versioning

-For transparency into our release cycle and in striving to maintain backward compatibility, Bootstrap is maintained under [the Semantic Versioning guidelines](http://semver.org/).
+For transparency into our release cycle and in striving to maintain backward compatibility, Underline_Bootstrap is maintained under [the Semantic Versioning guidelines](http://semver.org/).
 Sometimes we screw up, but we'll adhere to those rules whenever possible.